autolab-fi/lineRobot-micropython-course/lessons/module_6/line_senosor_intro.md

 The Octoliner sensor consists of 7 independent IR sensors, each capable of detecting IR reflection.
 In this section, we will read values from the sensor and determine whether a black line is detected.
 The process involves initializing the sensor, reading data from all 7 sensors, comparing these readings to a predefined threshold, and finally displaying the results.
 The program will run continuously in a loop, checking the sensor values and determining whether a black line is present.

-The following example code initializes the Octoliner sensor, sets its sensitivity, and reads values from a single sensor.
+The following example code initializes the Octoliner sensor, sets its sensitivity, and reads values from a single sensor and all sensors.
 The data obtained can then be used to decide whether the sensor detects a black or white surface.

 ```cpp
 import machine